feralpacket/alway_be_labbing/README.md

 Stuff for doing network labs

 Loopbacks
- - Lots of them
+ - Lots of them.
- - When you need a large number of prefixes in your network lab environment
+ - When you need a large number of prefixes in your network lab environment.

 Narbik OSPF Lab
- - Loopbacks / prefixes to use if you want to lab up Narbik's OSPF LSA class
+ - Loopbacks / prefixes to use if you want to lab up Narbik's OSPF LSA class.
  - WARNING:  These use public IP addresses.

 Router Lab Pre-configurations